abumq/mine/README.md

 I was very careful with my implementations and have over 50 [test cases](/test/) in-place.

-Please note, you need to implement BigNumber to use RSA, I use Crypto++'s implementation.

 # Installation (API)
 Simply copy `mine.h` and `mine.cc` from [`package/`](/package/) directory to your project or your local machine.